ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 Key Concepts
 ------------

-We will build a Rust API and shoot for the following using the type system:
+In our API, we will shoot for the following using Rust's type system:

 - Encode and enforce HW invariants.
 - Push as much as possible to compile-time checks.